Saturday, October 3, 2009

 When I visited the site, it appeared to be fairly active, with an average of about ten new documents being published per day.
 Recent titles included "Radiation Materials and Equipment Manual", "Export License for Iran WMD Proliferators", "Gaza Kill and Maim Photos", "US Enemies List of Ships Ready for Piracy", and "US Foreign Bribery Quarterly Report".

 I looked at the Foreign Bribery Report, and found a long list of what were supposedly bribery payments, typically in amounts from 10 million to 100 million dollars, to countries such as Honduras, Ghana, and Armenia.
 But the purposes of these payments were identified with generic names such as "Land Tenure Project", "Finance Project", and "Water and sanitation Project".
-So it wasn't clear to me whether these payments were bribes or not.
+Because these names are so general, it wasn't clear to me whether these payments were bribes or not.

 To visit this site, go to Cryptome.